enaburekhan/conversation_history/README.md

 ### Setup

-The project repository can be found in [GitHub link](https://github.com/enaburekhan/conversation_history.git) or just clone the project using this command.
+The project repository can be found in [GitHub link](https://github.com/enaburekhan/conversation_history.git) or just clone the project using the giving link.

 Open terminal on your workspace with